rajesh-iiith/Machine-Learning-Nanodegree/Project-5/project_report.md

 What I found difficult

 * Training was very slow on my laptop.
 It used to take me 13 minutes on average to train the model.
 I decided to use GPU version of tensorflow.
 For this I setup Nvidia GTX 680 on a desktop system.
 This reduced the training time to 1.5 minutes.
-* I wasted a lot of time in tuning paramters, and got stuck at a point where I was not seeing any improvement.
+* I wasted a lot of time in tuning parameters, and got stuck at a point where I was not seeing any improvement.
 It took me a while to figure out that simple techniques like dropout and augmentation work well.

 ### Potential Improvements

-* As seen in benchmarks section of this report, people have acheived better results with a committee of CNNs or multi scale CNNs.
+* As seen in benchmarks section of this report, people have achieved better results with a committee of CNNs or multi scale CNNs.
 Though difficult to implement and tune, it is worth giving a try.
 Committee of CNNs might be useful in eliminating the doubt (less softmax probability) that one CNN might have.
 Different CNNs can be trained from different perspectives (shape, color, brightness etc.) and the majority vote can be taken to finally decide what the most likely solution is.

 ### References
 [1] http://benchmark.ini.rub.de/